 We use the following formal definition for PBF:

-Performance-Based Financing is a system approach with an orientation on results defined as quantity & quality of service outputs and inclusion of vulnerable persons.
+“Performance-based financing is a systems approach with an orientation on results defined as quantity & quality of service outputs and inclusion of vulnerable persons.
 This approach entails making facilities autonomous agencies that work for the benefit of health or education related goals and their staff.
-It is also characterized by multiple performance frameworks for the regulatory functions, the contract development & verification (CDV) agency and community empowerment.
-Performance-Based Financing applies market forces but seeks to correct market failures to attain health or other sector gains.
-PBF at the same time aims at cost-containment and a sustainable mix of revenues from cost-recovery, government and international contributions.
+It is also characterized by multiple performance frameworks for the regulatory functions, the contract development & verification (CDV) agency, and community empowerment.
+Performance-based financing applies market forces but seeks to correct market failures to attain health or other sector gains.
+PBF at the same time aims at cost-containment and a sustainable mix of revenues from cost-recovery, government, and international contributions.
 PBF is a flexible approach that continuously seeks to improve through empirical research and rigorous impact evaluations, which lead to best practices.

 Footnote: PBF draws from microeconomics, systems analysis, public choice and new institutional economics theories.
 The effectiveness can be enhanced by demand-side interventions such as equity funds, conditional cash transfer programs, voucher schemes and obligatory community based health insurance programs.